jll63/yomm2/docs/slides/deck/05-inside.md

 ## update

-Uses the class and method info registered by static ctors.
+uses the class and method info registered by static ctors

 * build representation of class hierarchies